GowthamMuthuraman/GowthamMuthuraman_Assesment-2/README.md

 ## Sample output:
 ```
-The average salary is 291,000 dollars.
+The average salary of managers is 72,750 dollars.
 Alice Munro has the highest salary ($125000.00).
 ```